-- %H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) - %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character
+- %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character privsThe default Solaris privileges to use when constructing a new privilege set for a command.
+This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
+If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
+The default privileges may be overridden on a per-command basis in sudoers.
+This option is only available if sudoers is built on Solaris 10 or higher.